cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-intrinsic-functions.md

 outputs:
   some_output:
     value: { get_capability: [ { get_secret: shared_deployment_id }, complex_capability ] }

 {{< /highlight >}}

 # `get_property`

 `get_property` is used for referencing node properties within a blueprint. get_property can be used in node properties, outputs, and node/relationship operation inputs.
-The function is evaluated on deployment creation.
+The function is evaluated on deployment creation by default (unless the "runtime only evaluation" flag is set).

 ## Usage and Examples